 For up to five users the software is free to use, and that could be very useful for a startup looking to test the waters and see whether Zoho Invoice is worth continuing with.

-As the name suggests, Simplybill is a simplified invoice and billing system which includes all of the basic features you would expect, including the ability to set up automatic tax rates (even for different countries).
+As the name suggests, Simplybill is a simplified billing software which includes all of the basic features you would expect for setting up and sending invoices, including the ability to set up automatic tax rates (even for different countries).